Short breaks and weekend getaways from Adelaide

-Best rainy day attraction: The Cedars.
-This is the former home of celebrated artist Sir Hans Heysen and a visit here is like taking a step back in time.
+Underrated attraction: The Cedars.
+This is the former home of celebrated artist Sir Hans Heysen, and a visit here is like taking a step back in time.

-Budget tip: Hop in your car and explore the Hills’ extensive beauty, stopping by cute villages and making the most of a stream of photo ops.
+Budget tip: Hop in your vehicle and explore the Hills’ extensive beauty, stopping by cute villages and making the most of a stream of photo ops.

 BIG4 parks 1-1.5 hours from Adelaide (all times approximate)